What is dyspareunia? What is the connection between dyspareunia and vaginismus?

-Dyspareunia is a medical term that simply means ‘painful intercourse’.
+Dyspareunia is a medical term that simply means “painful intercourse”.
 It is a general term used to describe all types of sexual pain.
 Sexual pain may occur upon penetration, during intercourse, and/or following intercourse.
-It can exist anywhere in the genital area – the clitoris, labia, or vagina, etc. The pain may be described as sharp, stinging, burning, bumping, cramping or may be described in other ways.
+It can exist anywhere in the genital area—the clitoris, labia, or vagina, etc. The pain may be described as sharp, stinging, burning, bumping, or cramping.

 There are many causes of sexual pain (dyspareunia) and vaginismus is one of these.
 Vaginismus is uniquely characterized by involuntary tightness of the vagina due to the pubococcygeus (PC) muscles.
 With attempts at intercourse, vaginal tightness may cause sexual discomfort, sensations of burning, tightness, pain or inability to penetrate.

 Vaginismus is also closely related to any of the other forms of dyspareunia in that any type of general sex pain may trigger vaginismus.
 In these cases, vaginismus becomes a complicating discomfort or pain condition in addition to the original pain problem and typically remains even after the original problem is resolved or managed.
 A woman may, in fact, confuse the ongoing problems of vaginismus with the original pain problem, believing that the original problem is still unresolved.

 With any kind of sexual pain that is ongoing and seems to have no physical cause, vaginismus should be considered as a possible contributor or perhaps the primary cause.